 - 1. Enhanced Outpatient Program (EOP), which provides the most intensive level of outpatient mental health treatment in the Mental Health Services Delivery System.
 Patients in the EOP are primarily considered to have a serious mental health condition that prevents them from functioning on a mainline yard with the general population.
 Patients in EOP receive at least one individual session with their primary clinician and at least ten hours of therapeutic activities every week.
 Frequent recreation and group therapy options are provided. - Psychology Interns may be trained in specialty assessments such as the California Adaptive Supports Evaluation (CASE) to help determine if patients meet criteria for the Developmental Disability Program, (DDP).
 The DDP includes patients who exhibit adaptive functioning deficits due to a developmental and/or cognitive impairment. - Psychology Interns will be expected to provide long-term adjunctive therapy for 3-4 patients for the 12-month program.
 Patients are pulled from the general population and can include patients who identify as cisgender male, transgender female, non-binary, and intersex in the EOP and CCCMS programs. - 2.
 Correctional Clinical Case Management System (CCCMS), whose participants receive at least one individual session with their primary clinician every 90 days. - 3.
-EOP and CCCMS Administrative Segregation Unit (EOP ASU & CCCMS ASU), ASU patients are typically either pending investigation, housing transfer, or safety concerns in such a way that they are temporarily removed from the mainline population and receive the same treatment as the mainline patients. - 4.
+EOP and CCCMS Restrictive Housing Unit (RHU EOP & RHU CCCMS), RHU patients are typically either pending investigation, housing transfer, or safety concerns in such a way that they are temporarily removed from the mainline population and receive the same treatment as the mainline patients. - 4.
 Licensed Mental Health Crisis Bed (MHCB) -not available at all sites, whose participants receive daily clinical contact and group-based activities to resolve and manage crises related to danger to self, danger to others, and significant impairment or dysfunction due to mental illness (SIDDMI).
 Psychology Interns can provide adjunctive services as unlicensed staff members who run groups or conduct assessments to support the treatment team in their treatment planning. - 5.
-Core testing training provided throughout the year, including testing for malingering, diagnostic clarification, and targeting treatment planning based on assessment outcomes.
+Psychological Assessment Core assessment training is provided throughout the year, including testing for malingering, diagnostic clarification, and targeting treatment planning based on assessment outcomes.
 Psychology interns will be required to complete six integrated assessments during the course of the internship year.

-- Additionally, each site provides regular in-service educational opportunities (available to all interns), and includes interns in administrative meetings, case conferences, and intake conferences.
-Meetings where interns share information among themselves, or consult with psychologists in other NCDCRC member sites, are held to offer additional forums for learning and professional development. - Interns receive a minimum of two hours of individual supervision by two different supervisors (a primary and a secondary supervisor) and a minimum of two hours of group supervision per week. - Interns present journal articles after case presentations, and facilitate discussions that relate the significance of the article to practicing psychologists.
-(Journal articles must be pre- approved by the intern's supervisor and, have been published in a reputable journal within the last two-years.) - Although research is not a major emphasis of the NCDCRC internship, interested interns are afforded the opportunity to engage in applied clinical research and program evaluation studies.
+Each site provides regular in-service educational opportunities (available to all interns), and includes interns in administrative meetings and interdisciplinary team meetings.
+Interns receive a minimum of two hours of individual supervision and a minimum of two hours of group supervision per week.

+Interns present journal articles after case presentations and facilitate discussions that relate the significance of the article to practicing psychologists.
+(Journal articles must be pre- approved by the intern's supervisor and, have been published in a reputable journal within the last two-years.)

+Although research is not a major emphasis of the NCDCRC internship, interested interns are afforded the opportunity to engage in applied clinical research and program evaluation studies.